 The rink staged its first professional Pantomime that year, devised, produced and under the direction of Ian Vogler.
 It received favourable reviews and seems to have been well received.
 Unfortunately, Ian was unwell in January 1953 having had major surgery and later resigned his position at the ice rink.

 By July of that year he was once again living in Nottingham.
 “Claremont” was a large house divided into apartments and Ian lived in one of these (Flat 2) for the remainder of his life.
 George Henry “Ian” Vogler died on the 10th of March 1982 and was cremated at Wilford Hill Crematorium, Nottingham on the 16th.
-At the time of his death he was still living at 23 Redcliffe Road (which is Claremont).
+At the time of his death he was still living at Redcliffe Road (but had moved to number 23 which I have been informed is a bungalow on the opposite side of the road to Claremont).
 His cremation was paid for by Fred Leatherland of the same address.
 Fred was the owner of the Little Theatre Nottingham who had appointed Ian as Manager in 1947.
 Ian’s ashes were scattered in the garden of rest.

 I cannot say why Ian altered the truth regarding his ancestry.
 It’s possible he genuinely thought his father was from South Africa rather than Germany, or perhaps he wanted to create a more “exotic“ background for himself and ally himself with his new Scottish home by saying that his mother was from Scotland.
 She died when he was 12 so he may have been unaware of her origins.
 He had seemingly already invented an new name for himself so why not a new family too?